 If Yt (time base) mode is present, this trigger mode may be selected with SOURCE (22) >Extern.
-In digital mode it is only possible if channels 3 and 4 are turned off.
 The readout will display Tr:ext.
-CH4 (39) will be the input for the external trigger, all internal sources will be disconnected.
+The AUXILIARY INPUT will be the input for the external trigger, all internal sources will be disconnected.
 In this mode the trigger point symbol (level and time position) will not be displayed, only the trigger time position will be indicated.
-External triggering requires a signal of 0.3 to 3 V{pp}, synchronous with the vertical input signal(s).
+External triggering requires a signal of 0.3 to 3 Vpp, synchronous with the vertical input signal(s).